SteaveP/UnrealModulesSample/README.md

 # Overview
 Test project with additional module 'BlueprintLibraryModule' that implements blueprint function library in them.

-Hit play and check log with category 'MyCategory' to see result.
+Hit play and check log with category 'MyModule' to see results.